igrvlhlb/pytomata/examples/dfa.md

 False
 ```

 If you wish to see the execution step by step, call `dfa.read(<word>, show_steps=True)`.
+Here 'Clock'
+lets us know in which step we are.<br>
 If you are only interested in the final states and the input symbols not read, call it without the `show_steps` argument.

 ```python
 >>> dfa.read('0100', show_steps=True)